Find a list of phone lines and websites below where you can obtain advice and information about dementia.

 A 24/7 helpline staffed by a team of experienced continence nurse advisors.
-They provide confidential information, free brochures and referral to local services to callers with bladder or bowel control problems and callers who are caring for someone with continence problems.
+They provide confidential information, free brochures and referral to local services for people with bladder or bowel control problems.

 An online help sheet that explains incontinence and some of the reasons it may occur for people with dementia.
 It suggests ways families and carers can manage the problem.